Improved Lower Bounds for QAC0: Acknowledgements

 \section{Acknowledgements}

 M.J thanks Lucas Gretta for many insightful discussions about reversible circuits and restrictions.
 M.J also thanks Meghal Gupta for a very helpful discussion on subspaces.
 A.T. thanks ChatGPT for coming up with the proof idea for \Cref{lemma:closeness_implies_closeness_in_tails}.
 F.V. thanks ChatGPT for helpful interactions throughout the course of this project.
+The authors are grateful to the anonymous reviewers for their careful reading and valuable feedback.
+The authors also thank Gregory Rosenthal for additional extensive feedback.